40 Kitchen Organizing Ideas That Will Save Your Sanity

 This stackable storage solution will free up some valuable space in your cabinets.
 Some cookware sets stack and nest in any order, feature a flat, tempered-glass cover to save even more space, and are made of durable anodized aluminum and are metal-utensil safe, so you can bet it can withstand your cooking trials and tribulations.

 Here's exactly how to clean a greasy, dusty oven hood.

 Backsplash racks offer easy access and stylish kitchen storage solutions.
 Most versions take just a few minutes to install.
 Backsplash racks have a few disadvantages, though.
 All your kitchen utensils have to look good, since they're on display.
 And if you ever decide to remove the rack, you'll be left with screw holes in the backsplash; not a big problem with drywall, but ugly and unfixable in tile.

 Don't let shopping lists, phone messages and to-do notes clutter up counter space.
 Mount a dry-erase board and a plastic bin on the inside of a cabinet door with double-sided foam mounting tape.
 The bin will protrude into the cabinet, so be sure to position it where it won't collide with shelves or the stuff inside.
 Get the board, bin and tape at a discount or office supply store.
 Here are more secrets personal organizers would never tell you for free.

 Better in a Basket

-You come home from the grocery store with an armful of fresh fruit, but lo and behold—there’s no spare fridge or counter space available.
+You come home from the grocery store with an armful of fresh fruit, but lo and behold—there's no spare fridge or counter space available.
+(Psst—you should never store these foods in the fridge.)
 A stylish solution for this storage problem is to hang a single or tiered wire basket from the ceiling.
 You can store your apples, bananas, and oranges as well as potatoes, onions, and garlic here.
 Plus, a hanging basket adds visual interest to your kitchen.